-&lt;sup>6 The Liquidity Rule does not apply to closed-end funds, but will apply to principal underwriters and depositors of unit investment trusts ("UITs") to a limited degree.
+- the assessment, management, and periodic review of a fund's liquidity risk; - the classification of the liquidity of each fund's portfolio investments into one of four categories based on the amount of time needed to convert the instrument to cash, as well as at least monthly reviews of the fund's liquidity classifications; - the establishment and periodic review of a highly liquid investment minimum for the fund - i.e., the percentage of its net assets that the fund invests in highly liquid investments that are assets; - The Liquidity Rule does not apply to closed-end funds, but will apply to principal underwriters and depositors of unit investment trusts ("UITs") to a limited degree.
 The Liquidity Rule requires that, on or before the date of the initial deposit of portfolio securities into the UIT, the principal underwriter or depositor must determine that the portion of the illiquid investments that the UIT holds or will hold at the date of deposit that are assets is consistent with the redeemable nature of the securities it issues, and must maintain a record of that determination for the life of the UIT and for five years thereafter.
 Rule 22e-4(c).
-References to "funds" in this memo refer solely to open-end funds.

-&lt;sup>7 Rule 22e-4(a)(11).
-This definition of liquidity risk is changed from the proposed consideration of whether the fund could meet redemption requests without materially affecting the Fund's NAV.
-The SEC believes that: (1) the inclusion of a conceptual relationship between liquidity and sale price in the definition of "liquidity risk" is appropriate given that common definitions of liquidity include considerations of the value impact or costs from trading an investment; and (2) "significant" conveys more effectively than "materially" that the definition is not meant to reference slight NAV movements, while avoiding the confusion around the term "materially."
+References to "funds" in this article refer solely to open-end funds. - Rule 22e-4(a)(11).
+This definition of liquidity risk is changed from the proposed consideration of whether the fund could meet redemption requests without materially affecting the Fund's net asset value ("NAV").
+The SEC believes that: (1) the inclusion of a conceptual relationship between liquidity and sale price in the definition of "liquidity risk" is appropriate given that common definitions of liquidity include considerations of the value impact or costs from trading an investment and (2) "significant" conveys more effectively than "materially" that the definition is not meant to reference slight NAV movements, while avoiding the confusion around the term "materially."
 Liquidity Release, at 58-59, 61.